groupme-js/GroupMeCommunityDocs/calendar.md

 * *image_url*

-	string - An image URL which will be attached to the event if provided
+	string - An image URL which will be attached to the event if provided.
+This image MUST be uploaded to GroupMe's [Image Service](images.md) first.

 * *location*